Cost to Build a Sunroom in 2025

 Glass Solarium Costs

-At a price between $30,000 and $75,000, a solarium is a glass room that is true extension of your outside space.
+At a price between $30,000 and $75,000, a solarium is a glass room that is a true extension of your outside space.
 Even the roof is glass, making it perfect if you want to enjoy nature from the comfort of your home.
 The steel structure must be strong enough to support the glass throughout the walls and ceilings.

-Conservatories & Garden Rooms
+Conservatories and Garden Rooms

 At a range of $5,000 to $80,000, you have many options for conservatories.
 At its simplest, it's a greenhouse to grow a garden without having to depend on the weather.
 Comprehensive systems to regulate temperature and humidity can drive up the cost.